 Finally, partnerships I develop are reflective, meaning that engaging in exchanges of ideas and skills helps me reflect on my own position as a community member, researcher, and teacher, and helps me generate new ideas for future acts of reciprocity.
 I also encourage students and community partners to engage in this kind of critical reflection as well.

 Community Media Remix.PDF is an assignment for introductory composition, professional writing, or technical communication courses that asks students to develop new media projects with community partners.

 Argumentative Community Research Paper.PDF is an assignment for introductory composition, professional writing, or technical communication courses that asks students to create academic research papers that create outcomes for community partners.

-Community Partner Digital Presence Analysis + Project Contract is an assignment for advanced composition, professional writing, or technical communication courses that asks students to perform an analysis of a community partner’s existing web presence and then to develop a contract for work they will perform for the partner to help improve this presence.
+Content Strategy Research Assignment is an assignment for advanced composition, professional writing, or technical communication courses that asks students to perform an analysis of a community partner’s existing web presence and then to write a report to help improve this presence.

 If you’re having difficulty inventing ideas for deliverables your students might create for community partners, you might want to check out my example student work page, which contains many different types of deliverables students in my classes have created over the years.

 The Slot C Database of Service-Learning Opportunities in Technical Communication is also a useful resource for thinking about different kinds of deliverables, and also serves as a connection tool for instructors and non-profits.